Vishnupriya2208/Bootcamp/Day 5/README.md

   **Task 4: Implementing TF-IDF from Scratch on Cricket Commentary**

  📌 **Overview**
-This project implements **TF-IDF (Term Frequency-Inverse Document Frequency) from scratch** using pure Python, **without using scikit-learn**.
+This task implements **TF-IDF (Term Frequency-Inverse Document Frequency) from scratch** using pure Python, **without using scikit-learn**.
 The goal is to extract important words from a **cricket commentary dataset** and convert them into numerical features for further analysis.

 TF-IDF is a key technique in **Natural Language Processing (NLP)**, used to evaluate how important a word is in a document relative to a collection of documents (corpus).